Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 This section is used to setup the exact environment you see in the [reference implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/contoso/Readme.md) for the Enterprise-Scale approach, including the Management Group schema in [**deploy new policy assignments**](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/deploy-new-policy-assignment.md#deployment-artifact-overview) and the policy definitions and assignments listed [here](https://github.com/Azure/Enterprise-Scale/tree/main/azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560/contoso/.AzState).

-Execute the following steps of the following sections to deploy this environment in your MSDN/Visual Studio Azure Subscription.
+Execute the following steps of the following sections to deploy this environment in your Azure Subscription.

 ### Create a GitHub repository from Enterprise-Scale repo